 Three Generations Left?
 Human Activity and the Destruction of the Planet” is a book written by Dr Christine Parkinson and published in October 2016 by New Generation Publishing.
 The book describes how a whole host of factors are all having the effect of increasing carbon emissions, which will ultimately lead to the destruction of the planet.
 The three generations idea in the title refers to the fact that scientists have predicted that, in three generations time (or by the end of the century), we will have lost many of the species that inhabit the earth, due to habitat loss, inadequate food sources or climate change.
+They are predicting another mass extinction event, the sixth in the history of this planet.

 The book is divided into chapters, each concerned with a different issue that is upsetting the balance of the planet.
 Each chapter will have a different page in this blog.
 They include: